caqueirozdev/caqueirozdev/README.md

 # Hi <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">, I'm Carolina Queiroz!

-## Front-End Developer👩‍💻
+## Software Developer👩‍💻
-Front-End Developer in training.
+Software Developer in training.
 Computer Engineering student.
 I'm a technology enthusiast, passionate about game, sports, art, and cooking.
 As a constant learner, I'm always seeking to learn and stay updated in various areas.
 I believe in the power of collaboration and am committed to contributing to community growth.
 Currently looking for an opportunity as a Dev Jr. 🤖

 ### Technologies
 <div style="display: inline_block"><br>